 The multi-turreted Waag dates from 1488, when it was part of the city's fortifications.
-From the 17th century onwards it was Amsterdam's...
+From the 17th century onward it was Amsterdam's...

-If a brown café was beamed to the tropical Atlantic, it would probably have Cafe Cuba's air of faded elegance.
-Slouch behind a table...
+If a brown café was beamed to the Caribbean, it would probably have Cafe Cuba's air of faded elegance.
+It's an atmospheric spot to...

-The nicer branch of Amsterdam's Chinese icon (the other Nam Kee is in the Medieval Centre).
+This is the more stylish branch of Amsterdam's Chinese icon; the best-known Nam Kee is in the Medieval Centre.

-Indulge in a fondue frenzy at this delightfully well-worn cafe.
+Indulge in a fondue frenzy at this delightfully well-worn cafe overlooking the Waag.
 People have been flocking here for more than 30 years for the gruyère fondue and the entrecôte (steak).
-Note: it's generally closed for a large part of the summer, when steamy weather lessens the hot-cheese demand.
+Note: it's closed for a large part of the summer, when steamy weather lessens the hot-cheese demand.
 Reservations advised.